 Shopify offered a free native Product Reviews app for years, but in 2024 it was officially deprecated and removed from the Shopify App Store for new installs.
 Stores that had it installed prior to the deprecation can continue using it, but it no longer receives updates and Shopify recommends migrating to a supported app.

 If you're on a store created after 2024 or you've recently migrated themes, you won't find a "Product Reviews" section in your theme settings.
 You'll need to install one of the supported third-party apps covered below.
-This is the most common reason merchants can't find or enable reviews - the native app simply isn't available anymore.
+This is the most common reason merchants can't find or enable reviews: the native app simply isn't available anymore.

 How to View Product Reviews in Your Shopify Admin